HolyCorn-Software/backend_dashboard/backend_dashboard-changes.md

 .

-Improved stability of auto-dashboard feature.
+Improved UX of the widget.